PatzEdi/FinderZ/README.md

 </p>
 FinderZ uses the os, subprocess, and shutil libraries in order to function properly.

+**IMPORTANT UPDATE: I am currently applying and adding many new features to the FinderZ library.
+The new version is simply called FinderZ V2!
+It includes so many new things and is basically a recreation of the library.
+Release of V2 will be here soon.
+Thanks!**

 ## **Written in python, this library provides you with different file operation commands as well as info gathering commands on directories as well as files.**
 ____________________________________________________________________________
 ## **CHANGELOG: 1.2.4**